b-ertel/TimeGuess-Game/backend/README.md

 This folder was initialized with the [Skeleton project template](https://git.uibk.ac.at/informatik/qe/skeleton).
 See the original readme in [SKELETON_README.md](SKELETON_README.md).

+## Code
+The project utilizes Spring Boot and is configured as maven web application with:
+- all relevant Spring Framework features enabled
+- embedded Tomcat with support for JSF2
+- embedded H2 in-memory database (including H2 console)
+- support for PrimeFaces
+  ??Stimmt das so??

+`src` contains source code

+`target` contains compiled code (should not be of any interest for development)

-## Reminders
+## Running the project
-To run:
- execute  `mvn spring-boot:run` to start the skeleton project and connect to http://localhost:8080/ to access the skeleton web application.
+ Execute  `mvn spring-boot:run` to start the skeleton project and connect to http://localhost:8080/ to access the skeleton web application.